-The Things Network Federation (Draft)
+The Things Network Federation¶

 The Exosite support for The Things Network (powered by The Things Stack) provides an authenticated interface for the third-party cloud platform, allowing federation of LoRaWAN device IoT data with Murano.
+This document provides information about this federation protocol, which uses a HTTP Webhook to interface with the third party platform.

 The Things Industries (TTI):